Walter Ogrod case: Media coverage

 The case was featured on a first-season episode of Unsolved Mysteries, aired on November 16, 1988.
 As implied, at the time the case was unsolved, and there was not yet a clear suspect.

-In April 2017, a book by author Thomas Lowenstein (son of Allard K. Lowenstein), The Trials of Walter Ogrod, was published.
+In April 2017, a book by author Thomas Lowenstein, The Trials of Walter Ogrod, was published.

 In April 2018, a segment of the documentary series Death Row Stories entitled "Snitch Work" aired, focusing on Ogrod's conviction and possible innocence.

 In September 2021, Dateline NBC aired "The Investigation" that showcased how the investigation into Barbara Jean Horn's murder revealed decades of misconduct across Philadelphia's criminal justice system.